 Everything ties together very nice.
 It’s not cumbersome in the least.

 “It’s really the ease of use—I don’t know how else to put it.
-It’s very user-friendly the way that you set up an opportunity, add the contacts to the opportunity, and then start managing that opportunity within your activity calendar.
+It’s very userUserUser means a person who uses or consumes a product or a service, usually a digital device or an online service.-friendly the way that you set up an opportunity, add the contacts to the opportunity, and then start managing that opportunity within your activity calendar.
 Everything ties together very nice.
 It’s not cumbersome in the least.”

 Recommending Pipeliner to Others